complexity-methods/CSA-assignments/ASSIGNMENTS_D1_3_FitParams.md

             c. *r*, the growth rate.
      + Fill these in where it says `parameters` give all parameters a starting value of  $0.01$

-Take a good look at the analytic solution of the (stilized) logistic flow:
+Take a good look at the analytic solution of the (stylized) logistic flow:

 $$
 Y(t)  =  \frac{K * Y_0}{Y_0 + \left(K-Y_{0}\right) * e^{-r*t} }